 Barcelona’s most famous neighborhood, this late 19th-century urban development is known for its dazzling Art Nouveau architecture.
 Called the "Expansion" in Catalan, the district appears on the map as a geometric grid laid out north above the Plaça de Catalunya.
-The upscale shops, the art galleries, the facades of the Moderniste townhouses, and the venues for some of the city’s finest cuisine, are the attractions here for visitors and barcelonins alike.
+The upscale shops, the art galleries, the facades of the Moderniste town houses, and the venues for some of the city’s finest cuisine are the main attractions here.

 The Eixample (ay-shompla) is an open-air Moderniste museum.
 Designed as a grid, in the best Cartesian tradition, the Eixample is oddly difficult to find your way around in; the builders seldom numbered the buildings and declined to alphabetize the streets, and even Barcelona residents can get lost in it.
 The easiest orientation to grasp is the basic division between the well-to-do Dreta, to the right of Rambla Catalunya looking inland, and the more working-class Ezquerra to the left.
 Eixample locations are also either mar (on the ocean side of the street) or muntanya (facing the mountains).

 The name of Eixample's most famous block of houses, Mazana de la Discordia, is a pun on the Spanish word manzana, which means both "apple" and "city block," alluding to the three-way architectural counterpoint on this street and to the classical myth of the Apple of Discord, which played a part in that legendary tale about the Judgment of Paris and the subsequent Trojan War.
 The houses here are spectacular and encompass three monuments of Modernisme—Casa Lleó Morera, Casa Amatller, and Casa Batlló—in significantly different styles.